The Dr. Thomas Q. Morris Symposia on Medical Education

 An endowment was established to support an annual symposium in Dr. Morris's name to explore the future of medical education.
 The symposium features participants who have promoted quality medical education in significant ways.

-The Upcoming Thomas Q. Morris Symposium on Medical Education
+The 2022 Thomas Q. Morris Symposium on Medical Education

 "Beyond Magic Bullets: white race as social determinant of the opioid crisis,” presented by Helena Hansen, MD, PhD, on 6/28